 Download the report Energy Within Reach: Growing the Minigrid Market in sub-Saharan Africa here.
 Businesses lining the rusty red dirt road of the commercial thoroughfare of Segbwema in Sierra Leone (pronounced shuh-BOY-ma) sell cold Coca-Cola and local ginger ale, their dry goods in the front of…

-Before joining RMI, Eric worked with the Research and Policy group at Ecova where he led efforts to identify, quantify, and pursue significant cost-effective energy savings in computers and other IT equipment.
-These efforts leveraged deep engineering teardowns and analysis, energy policy expertise, and ultimately led to the development of more aggressive voluntary and mandatory efficiency standards on state, federal, and international levels.
+Before joining RMI, Eric worked with the Research and Policy group at Engie (formerly Ecova) where he led efforts to identify, quantify, and pursue significant cost-effective energy savings in computers and other IT equipment.
+These efforts leveraged deep engineering teardowns, analysis, and energy policy expertise to create more aggressive voluntary and mandatory energy efficiency standards on state, federal, and international levels.

-Eric has also worked with the Natural Resources Defense Council implementing collaborative energy efficiency policy in California and as a senior field instructor teaching leadership and communication with the National Outdoor Leadership School.
+Eric has also worked with the Natural Resources Defense Council implementing collaborative energy efficiency policy in California and as a senior field instructor teaching leadership and communication in the world’s most remote environments with the National Outdoor Leadership School.